The Best Lifetime Mortgage Providers – Overview & Best Options

 » TAKE ACTION NOW: Find out how much equity you could release

-Can I buy a house with a lifetime mortgage?
+Can I buy a house with it?

 You can use a lifetime mortgage to buy investment properties or to help family members get on the property ladder themselves.